cinemascience/pycinema-readthedocs/docs/source/plugin.rst

 .. image:: img/sphere-export.png
    :align: center

-Next, we can load the database into ``cinema explore``, we can investigate the database, and explore ways to recolor the images interactively.
+Once it is exported, we can use ``cinema explore``, to investigate the database, and explore ways to recolor the images interactively.

 .. image:: img/sphere-explore.png